pastas/pastas_research/Conferences.md

 ## 2019 Modflow & More in Golden, Colorado, United States

 ### Poster
-Collenteur, R.A., Birk, S. (2019) Untangling effects of surface waters and recharge on groundwater head fluctuations with transfer-function-noise models: exploring possibilities and limitations using MODFLOW6.

-### Presentation
 Collenteur, R.A., Bakker, M., Caljé, R., Klop, S.A.
 (2019) Untangling your spaghetti of time series: analysis of hydrogeological time series using Pastas.

-Poster at Modflow & More 2019.
+### Presentation
+Collenteur, R.A., Birk, S. (2019) Untangling effects of surface waters and recharge on groundwater head fluctuations with transfer-function-noise models: exploring possibilities and limitations using MODFLOW6.

 ## 2019 EGU General Assembly in Vienna, Austria

 ### Presentation (PICO)
 Collenteur, R.A., Bakker, M., Caljé R. (2019) [Hydrogeological time series analysis using scripts: objective and reproducible criteria for model construction](https://meetingorganizer.copernicus.org/EGU2019/EGU2019-15091.pdf)

 ## 2018 EGU General Assembly in Vienna, Austria